nafismahmud181/SQA-SSH/README.md

 # SQA-SSH Dashboard

 A modern web application for managing software quality assurance testing and SSH connections.
-Built with Next.js 13+, React, TypeScript, and Tailwind CSS.
+Built with Next.js 13+, React, TypeScript, and Tailwind CSS..

 ## Features